-The Masters will turn a hearty, estimated profit of $29 million this year.
-However, that's way less than Augusta National could fetch, based on a Golf Digest report.
+The Masters will turn a hearty, estimated profit of at least $30 million this year.
+However, that's just a portion of how much revenue Augusta National takes in from sales at the Masters.

-The magazines estimates Augusta National will pull in $115 million from the 2015 Masters.
+Golf Digest estimates Augusta National pulled in $115 million from the 2015 Masters.
 Subtracting the costs of food, merchandise, the purse, maintenance, taxes and other times -- about $86 million -- that leaves the bottom line for the seven-day event.
 That profit figure is four times what Digest estimated in 1997, the year of Tiger Woods' first of four Masters wins.

 So how does the club make money and where does it leave some on the table?